ever-co/ever-traduora/README.md

 ## 💪 Thanks to our Contributors

 See our contributors list in [CONTRIBUTORS.md](https://github.com/ever-co/ever-traduora/blob/develop/.github/CONTRIBUTORS.md).
-You can also view full list of our [contributors tracked by Github](https://github.com/ever-co/ever-traduora/graphs/contributors).
+You can also view a full list of our [contributors tracked by Github](https://github.com/ever-co/ever-traduora/graphs/contributors).

 <img src="https://contributors-img.web.app/image?repo=ever-co/ever-traduora" />